Cybersecurity

 Requirements specific to the cybersecurity program include:

-• Applicants must have a bachelor's degree, GPA of 3.0 or better, in engineering, computer science, applied mathematics, or physics from an accredited institution.
+• Applicants must have a bachelor's degree, GPA of 3.0 or better, in a STEM field from an accredited institution.

 • Successful completion of the following course (or its equivalent):

-• Applicants with a degree in a closely related field of study, such as data science, information technology, information assurance, or computer information systems, must also possess at least one of the following certifications:
+• Applicants with a degree outside of engineering or computer science are recommended to also possess at least one of the following certifications:

 • CompTIA Security+